department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### What?
 - [ ] Contract - Discuss with your delivery manager.
 - [ ] Read the [VA.gov platform mission and goals](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/VA.gov%20Platform%20Overview%202021.pdf).
-- [ ] Assessment questionnaire (what does the person need to know in regards to tooling, etc)
+- [ ] [Onboarding questionnaire](https://docs.google.com/document/d/17fWcL-5p4T3H7dT2bbw02u_CHEZ0tDlszcoMVLfRqP4/edit) (what do you already know in regards to tooling, context, history, etc)

 ## Week one (context)
 The goals of this week are: 1) get background paperwork completed as quickly as possible and 2) start gaining context for what we're doing and why